 Global settings allows you to set the preferred graphics processor for overall use.
-Ideally this would be the iGPU for battery life, but this can also be set to the dGPU if preferred.
+Ideally this would be the iGPU for battery life, but this can be set to the dGPU if preferred.

-- 1. Run the NVIDIA Control Panel (see page B 18). - 2.
-Click Manage 3D Settings (3D Settings) and select Global Settings (tab). - 3.
-Select either Integrated graphics (iGPU) or High performance NVIDIA Processor (dGPU) from the drop-down menu. - 4.
-Click the Setting menu items to select any options required.
+- Run the NVIDIA Control Panel (see page B 17). - 2.
+Click Manage 3D Settings (3D Settings) and select Global Settings (tab). - Select either Integrated graphics (iGPU) or High performance NVIDIA Processor (dGPU) from the drop-down menu. - 4.
+Click the Setting menu items to select any options required. - Click Apply to save the settings.

-Figure B - 14 Global Settings
+Figure B - 15 Global Settings